VolutionLabs/1VRG/README.md

 # 1st Virtual Realtime Globe
-Repository for 1st Virtual Realtime Globe for climate / earth science geospatial data and its potential for extended augmented XR experience and state / exchange potential.
+Repository for 1st Virtual Realtime Globe a multitool for climate / earth science geospatial data and its potential for extended augmented XR experience and state / exchange potential.

 Available Domains